 The Irish Village:

 The parade is just part of the St. Patrick's Day celebration in downtown St. Louis.
 There are also festivities for the whole family beginning at the Irish Village in Kiener Plaza.
 You can can buy food, drinks and a variety of Irish merchandise.
 There's also entertainment and live Irish music.
-In 2012, the Pedestrians will be headlining on the Main Stage throughout the day.

 Where to Park: